emuell/phonic/README.md

 **afplay** is a cross-platform *audio playback library for Rust*, based on jpochyla's [psst-core](https://github.com/jpochyla/psst/tree/master/psst-core) audio playback implementation.

-It aims to be a suitable player for game engines, but can also be used as a general-purpose playback engine for other types of music applications.<br>
+It aims to be a suitable player for game engines, but can also be used as a general-purpose low-latency playback engine for other types of music applications.<br>
-It was originally developed and is used in the [AFEC-Explorer](https://github.com/emuell/AFEC-Explorer) app and related projects which are using the excellent [Tauri](https://tauri.app) app framework.
+It was originally developed and is used in the [AFEC-Explorer](https://github.com/emuell/AFEC-Explorer) app and related projects which are using the [Tauri](https://tauri.app) app framework.

 ### Features

-- Play, seek, stop, mix and monitor playback of preloaded or on-the-fly decoded (streamed) *audio files*.
+- Play, seek, stop, mix and monitor playback of preloaded or streamed (on-the-fly decoded) *audio files*.
 - Play, stop, mix and monitor playback of custom *synth tones* thanks to [dasp](https://github.com/RustAudio/dasp) (can be optionally enabled).
+- Tools to generate *waveform plots* for audio files or raw sample buffers.
-- Audio output for Windows, macOS and Linux is handled via [cpal](https://github.com/RustAudio/cpal) or [cubeb](https://github.com/mozilla/cubeb).
+- Play audio on Windows, macOS and Linux via [cpal](https://github.com/RustAudio/cpal) or [cubeb](https://github.com/mozilla/cubeb).
-- Decodes and thus plays back *most common audio file formats*, thanks to [Symphonia](https://github.com/pdeljanov/Symphonia).
+- Decode and thus play back all *common audio file formats*, thanks to [Symphonia](https://github.com/pdeljanov/Symphonia).
 - Files are *automatically resampled* and *channel mapped* to the audio output's signal specs, thanks to [libsamplerate](https://github.com/Prior99/libsamplerate-sys).
-- File and synth tone playback stop commands are applied via short volume fades to *avoid clicks* (de-clicking for seeking is a TODO)
+- Click free playback: when stopping sounds, a very short volume fade-out is applied to *avoid clicks* (de-clicking for seeking is a TODO).

 ### Examples

-See [example directory](./examples) for some more working examples.
+See [example directory](./examples) for some more examples.

+#### Audio Plaback

+Play, seek and stop audio files and synth sounds on the default audio output device.

 ```rust
 use afplay::{